 The observed effect sizes found in the two original studies are shown as green (Dehaene et al., 1993) and blue (Fias et al., 1996) dashed vertical lines.
-The desired power level of 0.9 is shown as dashed horizontal line.
+The desired probability level of 0.90 is shown as dashed horizontal line.

 To sum up, the sample sizes used by Dehaene et al. (1993) and by Fias et al. (1996) were not large enough to detect plausible SNARC slope differences.
-To achieve a power of 0.900 to detect a minimally relevant effect size of d=0.15, we will therefore collect data from 800 participants.
+To achieve a probability of 0.90 to find at least moderate evidence for a true minimally relevant effect size of d = 0.15 (i.e., a high statistical power in the frequentist terminology) or against an effect in case the null hypothesis is true, we will collect data from 800 participants.